fongbrandon1928/ECS150Assignment3/REPORT.md

 ### allocate_new_block

-allocate_new_block searches the file allocation table (FAT) for a free block that can be allocated for file storage.
+'allocate_new_block' searches the file allocation table (FAT) for a free block that can be allocated for file storage.
 Upon finding a free block, it marks this block as used (typically by setting its FAT entry to FAT_EOC to indicate it's the last block in a chain, or to the index of the next block in an ongoing